 An OG local favorite that’s FREE and perfect for little kids.
 Bring a few bunches of celery to feed the animals.
 Then afterward, take a short hike to Jewel Lake and watch the turtles sunning themselves.
-Totally free, but reservations currently required to manage capacity.
+Totally free, no reservations or capacity limits at this time.

 Read more about visiting Tilden’s Little Farm >>

-West Oakland Farm Park & Playground (Oakland) FREE
+West Oakland Urban Farm Park & Playground (Oakland) FREE

 Ardenwood Farm (Fremont) $

 A real working farm run by the East Bay Regional Park District, Ardenwood Farm is a great half-day trip.
 Toddlers will love to chase chickens and run through the gardens.
 Preschoolers will dig the equipment shed.
 Grade school students will stare at the workers in period costumes.
-It’s also a cheap thrill at just $2 per person.
-Reservations required.
+It’s also a cheap thrill at just $2-$6 per person.
+Reservations no long required.

 Read more about what to expect at Ardenwood >>